jxnblk/blog/src/posts/mathematical-web-typography.md

 ## Line Height

-In other stylesheets I often see line-heights that are calculated as a quotient of the target line-height and the font size.
+In many stylesheets I see line-heights that are calculated as a quotient of the target line-height and the font size.
 This sometimes leads to irrational, magic numbers that need to be rounded and can cause unforeseen and unintended consequences.

 ```css